2. Coagulation Inhibitor Potential [CIP] Assay

 The Overall Fibrinolysis Potential [OFP] can be calculated from:

-The Coagulation Inhibitor Potential (CIP) assay is a further development of the Overall Haemostatic Potential [OHP] assay in which a Pentasaccharide is added to the plasma sample to activate Antithrombin and so increase the sensitivity of the assay to functional abnormalities/deficiencies of Antithrombin and in addition Protac is included which activates Protein C to activated Protein C [APC].
-In addition omitting t-PA allows more rapid testing recognising that abnormalities of Fibrinolysis are a rare cause of an inherited thrombophilia.
+The Coagulation Inhibitor Potential (CIP) assay is a further development of the Overall Haemostatic Potential [OHP] assay in which a Pentasaccharide is added to the plasma sample which binds to and activates Antithrombin thereby increasing the sensitivity of the assay to functional abnormalities/deficiencies of Antithrombin.
+Protac is also included which activates Protein C to activated Protein C [APC].
+T-PA is omitted from the assay and this allows more rapid testing recognising that abnormalities of Fibrinolysis are a rare cause of an inherited thrombophilia.